 No matter which speed you choose, the blender starts off with a gentle feature that invites ingredients into the vortex slowly so they don't splatter or jam up.
 The Intelli-Speed Motor Control will sense when to move faster or slower for mixing perfection.

-3. Best For Smoothies: OYeet Personal Blender
+3. Best for Smoothies: Nutribullet Pro Personal Blender

-Besides soups, this stick blender comes in handy for milkshakes, baby food, smoothies and frothy coffee drinks.
+Besides soups, this stick blender comes in handy for milkshakes, baby food, smoothies, and frothy coffee drinks.

 Like all Vitamix blenders, this 8-cup appliance masters durability and power.
 But this one scores some serious extra points: It has a cooling fan to keep the motor from getting too hot, as well as the ability to create steaming hot soup by the friction produced from blending at such high speeds.